 The AA-DTA MRP in Construction Management makes it possible for students to transfer to a number of public and private colleges and universities with junior standing.
 Below are Washington state institutions that recognize the AA-DTA MRP in Construction Management.
-Central Washington University Eastern Washington University University of Washington Washington State University Construction Management: What is it?
+Central Washington University Eastern Washington University University of Washington Washington State University Bioengineering and Chemical Engineering, AS-T/MRP Planning Guide What is an AS-T Track 2 MRP?